The Great Climate Debate of 2025

 — Richard Feynman

-Today, humans are spending more than $1 trillion each year on decarbonization and renewables.
-A recent McKinsey study claims we’ll need to spend 9.2 trillion per year for the next 30 years.
-Governments are spending hundreds of billions on research.
+Today, humans are spending more than $2 trillion each year on decarbonization and renewables.
+A recent McKinsey study claims we’ll need to spend 9.2 trillion per year for the next 30 years to meet a politically chosen CO2 “target” that can easily be defeated by one good volcano each year.
+Governments are spending hundreds of billions on “research.”
 This is all based on “settled science” promoted by the United Nations and World Economic Forum without proper scientific scrutiny.
+No university president today can express skepticism about the climate “crisis.”
+All undergraduates at UC San Diego — a public school — are forced to complete a basic “climate curriculum” to graduate.

 Is the science really settled?

-I propose a debate between the best scientists behind the common narrative of human-caused climate change and the skeptical scientists who do not agree.
-This debate will inform future research and ivestment, future taxing and spending.
+My name is David Siegel.
+I teach an advanced climate class online.
+I propose a proper debate between the best scientists behind the common narrative of human-caused climate change and the skeptical scientists who do not agree.
+This debate will inform future research and investment, future policy, court cases, wealth transfers, taxing, spending, and elections.
 If it is worth the expense, this debate will help justify those expenses.
 If it is not worth the expense, this debate will help channel funds to where they are actually needed.

 Background